 Safety harnesses are essential for keeping you and your colleagues safe when working at height.
 You'll want to get the best out of this key bit of kit, and the best way to do that is through regular inspections and some careful (but quite straightforward) maintenance.

+In this blog post, we will outline some key safe lifting guidelines so that you and those around you can stay safe and injury-free at work.
 Whether you’re lifting boxes in a warehouse, moving supplies around an office, or carrying equipment across a construction site, proper lifting techniques are essential to avoid workplace injuries.

 Yes, pallet trucks must be inspected under the Provision and Use of Work Equipment Regulations (PUWER).
 These regulations apply to anyone who owns, hires, operates or controls work equipment.